 1. Snake Charmers

 You see saffron-clad men?
 These two men on the ghats of Kashi, in a colorful attire resembling the saints, are actually snake charmers.
 Playing tunes on their enchanter, they were once emblematic to India but now, they are becoming a part of the vanishing breed.
-Yet, Kashi is a home to most of them!
+Yet, Kashi is home to most of them!

 2. Friendly Saints